 LEDs represent the highest energy efficiency levels currently available commercially, reaching around 95%.
 LEDs find increasing application in street lighting systems and in large transportation hubs like train and underground stations or airports, where they can save up to 95% of energy in comparison with other technologies.
 Such savings generally help amortize the investment in a few years.
 They also find increasing application in low-power situations, for example off-grid or with batteries.

 LEDs are complex electronic assemblies; in order for them to deliver on their efficiency and long-life promise, they need to be built with reliable components and to be quality tested.
-IECQ, one of the IEC Conformity Assessment Systems, offers a dedicated programme for the testing and verification of LED components and assemblies.
+IECQ, the IEC Quality Assessment System for Electronic Components, offers a dedicated programme for the testing and certification of LED components and assemblies.

 IEC TC 34: Lamps and related equipment, prepares the large majority of International Standards for safe and efficient lighting, including performance requirements, specifications, testing and measuring methods for all types of lamps and their auxiliaries.
 Their scope includes lamps/lighting equipment used in homes, medical facilities, offices, road and street lighting, commercial and other buildings, and for emergency lighting, etc.